jacksap/solitaire/README.md

 # Solitaire
 <!-- A description of your game.
 Background info of the game is a nice touch. -->
-Solitaire is a popular card game.
+Solitaire is a popular card game...

 <!-- A screenshot or screenshots of your actual game makes your readme more colorful :) -->